 Find out how much you can claim.Get started

 Slip on a wet floor compensation – can I claim?

 In Australia, people responsible for public places aren’t automatically liable for wet floor injuries.
 If you’ve slipped on a wet floor and been injured, you can claim compensation if these requirements are met:

 - The people responsible for the public place or premises knew (or should have known) about the wet floor.

 - Your slip and fall accident could have been avoided if the people responsible had taken steps to eliminate the slip hazard.

 - You’ve incurred losses as a result of your wet floor accident, such as time off work, treatment and medical bills.

 In other words, you need to prove that the people responsible for the public place were negligent and that this negligence caused your injury.
 You must also incur financial losses to be eligible to claim.

-Here are four questions that you can ask yourself to figure out whether you may have a valid claim for compensation if you’ve slipped on a wet floor:
+Here are four questions you can ask yourself to work out whether you can claim compensation if you’ve slipped on a wet floor:

 - Was the accident the result of environmental conditions (e.g. poor lighting)?